 About our Contributors

-Kieran Yap – Deputy Chief Editor & Writer:
+Kieran Yap – Writer:

 I’ve been a football fanatic since being obsessed by Roberto Baggio and Ronaldo as a child in the 90’s.
 At the 2000 Olympics I was lucky enough to watch the legendary Mia Hamm play live.
 Since then I’ve seen some players of similar calibre play in Australia with A-League Women sides.
 I’m a lucky husband and doting cat-dad who dreams of writing a movie about the life of Hayley Raso and will take a sickie to watch the Matildas.

-Adam Johnstone – Contributor (Photographer):
+Adam Johnstone – Photographer

 With over 15 years in media, Adam has built up a football photography portfolio over the past few seasons, mainly shooting EFL games.
 Based in Wiltshire, but covering all over the UK, Adam photographs a variety of matches for Impetus.

-Andy Wicks – Contributor (Photographer):
+Andy Wicks – Photographer

 I started following women’s football in 2020 when COVID restrictions on stadium attendances meant that it was difficult to get tickets to men’s games.
 I became hooked watching Reading Women FC and became a player sponsor.
 In 2021 I sponsored Alton Ladies FC (tier seven) and spent a season with them as their club photographer.
 For the 2022/23 season I have been club photographer at Woodley United, a tier six team who have just won their league and promotion to tier five – one step outside of the FA Women’s National League.
 I also photograph the three women’s teams at Reading University as well as other women’s teams in the South of England.
 When not photographing matches I create matchday posters and programmes and anything else I can do to help promote women’s football.

-Arwen Moses – Contributor (Photographer and Writer):
+Arwen Moses – Photographer and Writer

 I am a photographer, writer, and content creator from Scotland.
 I have always loved watching football so working in football media is my dream career.
 So far, highlights of my work include working with teams in the Scottish men’s Premiership, covering the Futsal World Championships in Barcelona, and freelancing as a photographer for several teams.
 I am currently working with Dundee United FC and hope to study media at university next year.

-Blaise Ogutu – Contributor (Writer):
+Blaise Ogutu – Writer

 Football has been a big part of my life ever since I was a kid.
 I have my brother and father to thank for shaping my view of the beautiful game as well as duping me into supporting Liverpool during the barren era.
 I accidentally stumbled across women’s football on a random Tuesday night during the Rio Olympics in August 2016 as Australia played Zimbabwe.
 In the following weeks and months, I found myself going down a rabbit hole that I have never come out of, and gladly so.
 The women’s game came to me at a time when I was an awkward teen struggling to find that one thing that would make me different from other aspiring writers.
 Since 2021, I have become more involved in writing and follow the game closer than ever.
 Even if it means waking up at 2am just to catch Portland Thorns on Twitch.

-Carrie Dunn – Contributor (Writer):
+Carrie Dunn – Writer

 Carrie is the media officer for Aberystwyth Town Women, who play in the Genero Premier, Wales’ top tier.
 She provides Impetus with reports and photos from the club’s matches as part of our coverage of the Welsh game.

-Chris Myatt – Contributor (Photographer):
+Chris Myatt – Photographer

 I am a new and aspiring London-based photographer supplying images of WSL matches for Impetus.

-Darrell Allen – Contributor (Writer):
+Darrell Allen – Writer

 I have volunteered at several Norfolk women’s football clubs.
 This involved reporting on games home and away as well as posting regular content across the clubs’ Facebook, Instagram and Twitter feeds.
 I am also a season ticket holder at Chelsea Women and King’s Lynn Town Women in addition to my duties with Thetford Town Women.

-Denise Duffy – Contributor (Writer):
+Denise Duffy – Writer

 An American, now based in Taupō, New Zealand, Denise has had her eye on international football for decades.
 A witness to the rise of the ’99ers, she comes to the sport with across-the-grain thinking and a definite feminist perspective.
 She is thoroughly enjoying her latest deep dive in to New Zealand football.
 Denise covers all aspects of the women’s game in New Zealand from the national team to Wellington Phoenix in the A-League Women and the local domestic scene.
 In addition, as she returns to the USA during the NWSL season each year, Denise will be providing detailed content from the competition.

-Denyse McCulloch – Contributor (Photographer):
+Denyse McCulloch – Photographer

 Provider of photographs to Western Australia NPL Women’s side Fremantle City, Denyse has given us permission to use her shots of matches involving the club as part of our coverage of the competition.

-Emmanuel Faith – Contributor (Writer):
+Emmanuel Faith – Writer

 Based in Nigeria, and being a SDG 5 advocate (Sustainable Development Goal Five – which promotes the “adoption and strengthening sound policies and enforceable legislation for the promotion of gender equality and the empowerment of all women and girls at all levels), which involves writing articles and speaking at various panel events, I am actively involved in empowering gender equality, and that includes in football.